 “But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.”

 “Wrath” is acute explosions of anger (2 Cor.
 12:20; Gal.
 5:20; Eph.
 4:31).
 The word for “wrath” means the mind or the spirit that breathes out an intense passion of the mind.
-It is the animus, the working and fermenting of the mind, the demonstration of strong passion which may issue in anger or revenge, though it does not necessarily include it.
+It is the animus, the outworking of fermenting in the mind.
+It is the demonstration of strong passion which may issue in revenge, though it does not necessarily include it.
 A wrathful person is a person who deals with difficult situations by explosive outbursts.

-We must distinguish wrath from anger.
-“Anger” is the abiding, settled habit of the mind, the settled purpose of wrath.
+We then distinguish “wrath” from “anger.”
+“Anger” is the abiding, settled habit of the mind, the settled intent of irritation toward others.
 “Wrath” is the turbulent commotion of the mind, rage.
 “Anger” is the heat of the fire, and “wrath” is the bursting forth in flame.
 “Anger” is less sudden in its rise but more lasting.
-“Wrath” is a more agitated condition.
+“Wrath” is a more agitated or frenzied condition.
 It is more of a state of intense anger with outbursts of passionate anger coming from indignation.
 “Anger” is a more settled and abiding condition of the attitude frequently to take revenge.
 It is less sudden in its rise but more lasting in its nature.

 “Anger” expresses inward feeling.
 It is more active than “wrath.”
-“Wrath” may produce revenge, but it does not necessarily include it.
+“Wrath” may produce revenge but does not necessarily include it.
 Characteristically it blazes up quickly and promptly subsides, although that may not happen in each case.

 “Wrath” is found 18 times in the New Testament (10 of which are in the book of Revelation).
 Seven passages refer to the wrath of God (Rom.
 2:8).
 Everywhere else, the New Testament uses it in a bad sense.
 “Wrath” and “anger” couple in two places in Revelation (Re 16:19; 19:15).

-Since the wrathful person has not taken time to develop his character, he cannot control his anger.
+Since the wrathful person has not taken the time to develop his character, he cannot control his anger.
 Some excuse themselves by saying that they have a “quick temper.”
-This is rationalization.
+An excuse is a rationalization that tries to explain away or justify sin.
 Christianity should go beyond church attendance; it should affect our daily lives.
 Christianity should affect both our attitudes and actions.

 Others excuse their explosive temper by saying that they are expressing themselves and speaking their mind: “I am a forward person; I say what I think.”
 A mouth out of control never shows the character of Christianity.
 It manifests weakness and selfishness.